 Physical removal and disposal of invasive plants by hand is prioritized in small (<100 acres), environmentally sensitive areas.
 Application of herbicide with ground equipment is conducted in areas with low-density stands of invasive weeds that are accessible by vehicle and foot.
 Ground-based equipment is also being used for targeted applications in accessible infested areas with high densities of environmentally sensitive species.
 Aerial application of herbicide is restricted to high-density areas of invasive species.
 It is typically applied by larger aircraft, which may include a USAF C-130 outfitted for pesticide dispersal.
 The USAF had an Environmental Assessment (EA) in place for a Sahara mustard control program using aerial herbicide application for 2 years at BMGR East (Finding of No Significant Impact was signed on 19 July 2012; 56 RMO 2012).
-The purpose of this program was to reduce wildfire risk and improve range quality for wildlife and native vegetation communities on approximately 7,800 acres that had high densities of Sahara mustard and few other environmentally sensitive plant species.
-This program resulted in improved control of Sahara mustard along approximately 15 linear miles of roadways.
+The purpose of this program was to reduce wildfire risk and improve range quality for wildlife and native vegetation communities on approximately 7,800 acres that had high densities of Sahara mustard along approximately 15 linear miles of roadways.
 If aerial herbicide treatments are required in the future, NEPA documents will be prepared.
 Additionally, the USAF will be required to re-enter consultation with the USFWS prior to conducting any future aerial treatments within Sonoran pronghorn habitat.